Taylor Swift Furious Over Calvin Harris, Katy Perry Collaboration: Planning ‘Bad Blood’ Diss Response

 News of Taylor Swift ready to pen a response to Calvin Harris’ forthcoming track with Katy if she hears anything negative about herself comes just days after sources, via Us Weekly, revealed that the 27-year-old is hoping to release her new album later this year.

 The record is practically finished, a source reveals, but Taylor Swift is back and forth with the songs she’s written in recent weeks.
-She’ll eventually be handing in her final selection of songs to the record label so that they can prepare for the release as early as September, TIME claims..
+She’ll eventually be handing in her final selection of songs to the record label so that they can prepare for the release as early as September, TIME claims.

 It just so happens that Katy Perry will also be releasing her next project in the forthcoming months — no word on an actual release date just yet, but fans are already wondering whether the two pop rivals will end up clashing again if their records drop in the same month.